BUILT-CoLAB/license-key-manager/README.md

 **Authentication required** : YES\
 **Parameters** :
 ```
+BODY:
     {
         'id' : 'The ID of the product which data we want to edit'
         'name' : 'Product name',
         'category' : 'Product category',
         'image' : 'Product image',
         'details' : 'Product details'
     }
 ```
 **Response** : A `RESPONSE_FORM`*.